 Shirley as an individual is very empathetic very understanding.
 She is a very good listener, does not interrupt and listens to what has been said.
-She has a high degree of emotional intelligence, understands organisations and the kind of personality that will work well within it.
-She doesn’t passively accept what she is told though.
+She has a high degree of emotional intelligence, understands organisations and the kind of personality that will work well within them.
+She doesn’t passively accept what she is told.
 I have known her to challenge the client in a diplomatic way when she does not think they have thought through a situation.
 She has instilled these values into the consultants that work for the business and, in my experience, they have learnt her approach.

 How has Shirley Parsons helped you to achieve your goals?

-I know it sounds a bit trite, but I do not think I have achieved what I would have managed to achieve without the support of a career kind of counsellor that Shirley is.
-She will speak to her network on a regular basis even when you know they are not looking at moving role.
+I know it sounds a bit trite, but I do not think I have achieved what I would have managed to achieve without the support of the career kind of counsellor that Shirley is.
+She will speak to her network on a regular basis even when you know they are not looking at a moving role.
 She has a great understanding of the market and will use it to advise her network on career management.
-In my case she challenged me in terms of what I am looking for from my career and presented opportunities that I may not initially have thought within my capabilities.
+In my case, she challenged me in terms of what I am looking for from my career and presented opportunities that I may not initially have thought about within my capabilities.